-- 1. Maintain a minimum cumulative grade point average based on credit hours attempted.
-(The qualitative standard required by regulation of 2.0). - 2.
-Complete a minimum number of credit hours of the total credit hours attempted with grades of A, B, or C. (The first quantitative standard required by regulation). - 3.
-Successfully complete the program of study within its maximum time frame.
-Federal regulations specify that the maximum time frame may not exceed 150% of the published length of the program for full-time students.
-(The second quantitative standard required by regulation).
+- 1. Qualitative Standard (Cumulative Grade Point Average) - A student must maintain a minimum cumulative grade point average of 2.0. - 2.
+Quantitative Standard (Completion Rate) A student must complete a minimum number of credit hours of the total credit hours attempted.
+(See chart below) - 3.
+Maximum Time Frame A student must successfully complete the program of study within its time frame.
+Federal regulations specify that the time frame may not exceed 150% of the published length of the program.
+Once a student exceeds the time frame for their program of study they are no longer eligible to receive financial aid.
+However, the student can appeal to the Director of Financial Aid to have their eligibility extended if there are extenuating circumstances.

 Monitoring Satisfactory Progress.
-The College will monitor the qualitative and quantitative standards referenced in 1 and 2 above using the chart below.
-The chart has been designed to accommodate all federally eligible programs of study offered by the College and the variable enrollment status of students (e.g. full-time, half-time, less than half-time).
+A-B Tech will monitor satisfactory progress using the chart below.
+The chart has been designed to accommodate all federally eligible programs of study offered by the college and the variable enrollment status of students (e.g. full-time, 3⁄4 time, 1⁄2 time and less than 1⁄2 time).